BrenoFariasdaSilva/DDoS-Detector/README.md

 ## How to Cite?

-If you use the Repository-Name in your research, please cite it using the following BibTeX entry:
+If you use the DDoS-Detector in your research, please cite it using the following BibTeX entry:

 ```
 @misc{softwareDDoS-Detector:2025,